relativitydev/transfer-api-samples/README.md

 configuration.TargetFileShare = fileShare;
 ```

 ***Note:** When specifying a target file share and using **remote** UNC paths, it's imperative for the UNC paths to share the same base path as the file share.
-This can be problematicc for transfer clients like Aspera that do not support native UNC paths and reinforces why relative paths should always be favored.*
+This can be problematic for transfer clients like Aspera that doesn't support native UNC paths.*

-### Local and Remote Enumeration
+### Local and remote enumeration
 So far, the examples have included a small number of transfer paths.
 What if you want to create transfer paths from one or more search paths?
 More importantly, what about datasets consisting of hundreds of thousands or even millions of paths?
 Due to the RAM and CPU required to manage such large datasets, a different approach is required.

 The `IPathEnumerator` interface includes the following methods:

 ```csharp
 public interface IPathEnumerator